 - Paint thinner (optional)

-To sand an oiled wood, use fine-grit sandpaper.
-Fine-grit sandpaper will smooth the surface, but won’t remove the oiled wood.
-Avoid using medium or coarse-grit sandpaper as it can remove the entire finish.
+To sand wood oil finish, use fine-grit sandpaper (220-grit).
+Fine-grit sandpaper will smoothen the finish but won’t remove it.
+Don’t use coarse-grit or medium-grit sandpaper as it will remove the finish.

 3. Apply Varnish